blawson69/PurseStrings/README.md

 ## Notes

 PurseStrings was developed on Shaped Sheet version 19.1.3 but should work with many previous versions as well.
-Be aware the script **does not interact** with the coinage visible in the 5e Shaped character sheet.
-In fact, the lack of access to those values is the sole purpose of this script.
-As such, any amounts entered in those fields will be ignored.